SuyashSrivastava45/IPL-Match-Prediction/README.md

 # 📊 Submission Format

-The final submission file contains:
+Final submission contains:

 | match_id | A_small | A_big | B_small | B_big |
 |----------|----------|--------|----------|--------|

 ✔ All values are probabilities
-✔ All rows are normalized
+✔ Each row sums to 1
 ✔ Fully competition-compatible

 ---